 Winter Dance by Marion Dane Bauer followed by a wildlife Q&A.

 This event is also featured under BPL events above.

 Get ready to dance and sing along while

 TEAM T&J share some of their favourite things about Barrie!

-Take a virtual trip to Lalonde’s Maple Syrup Farm where we’ll get a behind-the-scenes look at how to make maple syrup and some of our favourite Barrie Winterfest treat:
+Take a virtual trip to Lalonde’s Maple Syrup Farm where we’ll get a behind-the-scenes look at how to make maple syrup and some of our favourite Barrie Winterfest treats:

-Join Barrie’s Town Crier as he tells the story of the Barrie Jail or Simcoe County Jail that sits on Mulcaster Street, overlooking the city – from its unique architecture and history to the stories of some of those who “visited” long before it closed in 2001:
+Join Barrie’s Town Crier as he tells the story of the Barrie Jail that sits on Mulcaster Street, overlooking the city – from its unique architecture and history to the stories of some of those who “visited” long before it closed in 2001: